-It’s clearly evident that in order to promote organic network growth, brands need to spend time engaging with their audience in a unique and purposeful way - there’s nothing at all revelatory about that.
+It’s clearly evident that in order to promote organic network growth, brands need to spend time engaging with their audience in a unique and purposeful way.
 But to prove authentic to the eyes and ears of Millennial users, brands may need to first alter their own attitude toward their image.

 Millennials are 62% more likely to engage with and advocate brands that actively engage with them.
 Alongside being the most diverse widely studied generation, they are extensively community centred and willing to adapt to new ideas.
-This, coupled with their having grown with social media, makes them perfect candidates for advocacy through a targeted digital marketing strategy.
+This, coupled with growing up with social media, makes them perfect candidates for advocacy through a targeted digital marketing strategy.

 A great deal of B2C marketers want to tap into this audience – rather unsurprising when you consider that the group commands a yearly purchasing power around the $200 billion mark.
 In order to build meaningful relationships with this group, brands need to practically ooze originality.

 What we can learn about authenticity from the one-way dialogue of old media marketing:

 Before social media became such a crucial element of business marketing the dialogue between brand and consumer was unalterably one way.
 While this generally resulted in advertising and marketing ploys that were consistently self-promotion and product focused, to succeed they had to be authentic.
 As the brand had complete control of the dialogue, they could command what was said.
 Now, where social media is concerned, that dialogue is constrained by the restrictions imposed by each separate network.